 “Mr. Doucet and BeauSoleil have such a clear identity by now that the material bends toward them rather than the other way around.”
 New York Times

 Since forming in 1975, Grammy winners BeauSoleil avec Michael Doucet have claimed their undisputed role as the most esteemed Cajun group in music.
-The group take the rich traditions of Louisiana and artfully blend elements of zydeco, New Orleans jazz, Tex-Mex, country, blues and more into a satisfying musical gumbo.
+The band takes the rich traditions of Louisiana and artfully blend elements of zydeco, New Orleans jazz, Tex-Mex, country, blues and more into a satisfying musical gumbo.
 From The Grand Ole Opry to Newport Folk Festival, from concert hall to dance floor, the music of BeauSoleil continues to captivate audiences the world over.

 Pakistan’s Sounds of Kolachi